smm2005/Car-Model-Lookup-with-LRU-Cache/README.md

 The model CSVs go as far back as 25 years, dating from 1999.

+More importantly, I designed a doubly-linked list with a custom Node class and then used the aforementioned doubly-linked list in the LRU cache design.
+The doubly-linked list contains a capacity feature where nodes at the end of the list are evicted upon the appending of a new node to the list head.
+Despite the sequential access of a doubly-linked list, the list is useful as operations done on linked lists take up a space complexity of O(1) since the only changes occur with values already present in the linked list nodes.

 **USE OF LRU CACHE**

 Work In Progress